 Let the statistics speak for themselves

-As the 2020 Legal Trends Report shows, law firms using technology brought in more revenue.
-Specifically, the report found that in 2020, per lawyer:
+As the 2022 Legal Trends Report shows, law firms using technology brought in more revenue.

 As helpful as legal tech can be for increasing law firm efficiency and profits, remember to do your due diligence.
 There are many technology options to choose from and it can be tempting to jump in with every software that crosses your path.